How to Configure 802.1X and RADIUS for Ubiquiti UniFi

 5. Click Save.How to add ACLs for UniFi SSID

-The User needs to limit this SSID so it can be used only for self-service certificate enrollment and device network access configuration.
-For more information about SSID contact our expert support engineers.
+Next, the user needs to limit this SSID so it can be used only for self-service certificate enrollment and device network access configuration.

 1. Navigate to Settings > Guest Control > Guest Policies.